 Could it be Meningitis?

-The #1 symptom in meningitis is neck pain.
-If your child is having severe neck pain with these other symptoms, you’d want to see a health care provider.
+The #1 symptom of meningitis is neck pain.
+Not like a stiff neck but actual pain when you move your head.
+If your child is having severe neck pain with these other symptoms, you’d want to get medical help.

 If you liked that post –be sure to grab my stomach flu tips — and check out my other family health tips below that!